bhumika-04/C-Programming-30Days-Challenge/Day8/day8.md

 ### Reflecting on the Journey:

-Day 7 has been a comprehensive exploration of decision-making structures, loops, and recursion in C. The versatility of these constructs is exciting, and I'm eager to implement them in more complex projects! 💻💡
+Day 8 was a comprehensive exploration of data types, functions, and parameter passing mechanisms in C. The power of creating efficient and reusable code is becoming more apparent, and I'm eager to apply these concepts in more advanced projects! 💻💡

 Stay tuned for more updates on my 30 Days of C journey! 🚀
-#30DaysOfC #CProgramming #DecisionMaking #Loops #Recursion #LinkedInLearning
+#30DaysOfC #CProgramming #DataTypes #Functions #ParameterPassing #LinkedInLearning

 ---